“See yonder fire! It is the moon

 FULL MOON CALENDAR

 I must admit my moon gazing avocation is haphazard.
 I tend to just look up at the night sky and see what’s up there as there’s pleasure in every moon phase, and a dark, clear night with no moon is the perfect time for stargazing.
-But, there are those that prefer to make a moon watching plan to avoid missing something special, prepare telescopes and camera equipment, or schedule a visit to an observatory, park area with good moon viewing, or moon festival to add more to the experience.
+But, there are those that prefer to make a moon watching plan to avoid missing something special, prepare telescopes and camera equipment, schedule a visit to an observatory, park area with good moon viewing, or attend a moon festival to add more to the experience.
 It’s a great night for a party, field trip or peaceful meditation — your choice.
-Below are 2018 & 2019 Full Moon Calendars for US and Canada (times indicated on tables are Eastern Time Zone) courtesy of the Old Farmer’s Almanac).
+Below are 2019 & 2020 Full Moon Calendars for US and Canada (times indicated on tables are Eastern Time Zone) courtesy of the Old Farmer’s Almanac).
 [Note: A full moon occurs around the globe at the same moment regardless of location, but there’s a difference in date and time because of time zones.
 To find the exact date/time of the full moon anywhere on Earth, go to the moon phases – lunar calendar ⇒ here and search by location and year.]

 How Does the Position of Moonrise and Moonset Change?
 Cornell University – Ask an Astronomer

 April 2018 is Global Astronomy Month, and the Moon will celebrated this year with a series of special programs for rediscovering this bright, beautiful orb in Earth’s night sky (Astronomers Without Borders)